codemicro/initGit/.github/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions are greatly appreciated.

 1. Fork the project
 2. Create a Branch (`git checkout -b feature/AmazingFeature`)